-This is because there is vast amounts of pressure travelling through the boot while on the slopes.
+This is because there are vast amounts of pressure traveling through the boot while on the slopes.
 The liners, the inside soft section of the boot that protects the feet from the hard plastic of the outer section (shell), are compressed into a skier’s foot.
 Inevitably, like a thoroughly used cushion or sofa, the shape of the object that is being pushed into the material, will be moulded into the shape of the object itself.
-This mean that, in time, a liner will mould itself to its skier’s foot.
+This means that, in time, a liner will mould itself to its skier’s foot.

 If only a sole skier uses a single pair of boots, it means that the shape of their foot will be naturally ingrained within the liner’s composition.
 This will make them more comfortable, as their feet will fit in their boots, like a hand a glove.

 But furthermore, as there is less space between the foot, in the liner, and the outer section of the boot, called the shell, the skier will be better able to feel the movement going through their skis and boots.
 Thus, their control over their boots, and consequently safety, is hugely increased.

 In ski boots that are hired, thousands of feet have been in and out of the models, over and over again, thus the liner has no distinctive shape and ends up far larger than would be safe.